-The most common form of diabetes is called Type 2 Diabetes, and whether or not you get this condition is largely under your control, ie. It is preventable.
+The most common form of diabetes is called Type 2 Diabetes, and whether or not you get this condition is largely under your control, ie. It is almost always preventable.
 So, this is what we’ll be focusing on here.

 FYI: Type 2 is ten times more common than the inherited form Type 1, which is something you are born with, and is inherited through your genes.
 If you get Type 1, all you can do is take care with your diet and control of your medication, under direction of your doctor.

-If you’re diagnosed with (Type 2) diabetes, your doctor will recommend actions to take, may put you on medication, and will want to test your blood periodically, to monitor progress.
+So, if you’re diagnosed with (Type 2) diabetes, your doctor will recommend actions to take, may put you on medication, and will want to test your blood periodically, to monitor progress.
 The doctor’s main concern may be not the diabetes itself, but the consequences.
 Having diabetes exposes you to higher risks of Alzheimer’s Disease, Cancer, Sight loss, and even in some cases amputation of feet.

 So how to avoid Type 2 diabetes?

 The Mayo Clinic gives these recommendations to prevent Type 2 Diabetes:

 Diabetes prevention is as basic as eating more healthfully, becoming more physically active and losing a few extra pounds.
 It’s never too late to start.
 Making a few simple changes in your lifestyle now may help you avoid the serious health complications of diabetes in the future, such as nerve, kidney and heart damage.
 Consider these diabetes prevention tips from the American Diabetes Association.

 • Skip fad diets and just make healthier choices

 Australian “Health Direct” has these recommendations for prevention:

 You can help delay the onset of or even prevent getting type 2 diabetes by: